viet34tqc/notebook/interview.md

 `flex-shrink: 1`: Khi tổng width của các item > parent và flex-shrink = 1 => width của item sẽ bị thu lại `flex-grow: 1`: Khi tổng width của item < parent và flex-grow: 1 => width của item sẽ tăng lên để fill hết width của parent

+## `vmin`, `vmax`

+`vmin` and vmax can change whilst the browser window is resized or the orientation of the mobile phone is changed.
+`vmin` is the minimum between the viewport's height or width in percentage depending on which is smaller.
+`vmax` is the maximum between the viewport's height or width in percentage depending on which is bigger.

 ## <!DOCTYPE html>